w102060018w/Nature-Cut-Out/README.md

 jupyter-notebook --ip=0.0.0.0 --allow-root

 ```

-On the pop out browser, go to demo_.ipynub and run all cells, you can see the result in the very bottom.
+On the pop out browser, go to the **demo_testing.ipynb** and run all cells, you can see the result in the very bottom.

 ### 2. Hard Way